Derek Carr: Henry Ruggs III needs to be loved right now

 Coming off a bye week, the Raiders are preparing to play Sunday at the New York Giants.

-“Football is secondary to something like this happens, we are talking about lives, a lot of different lives in a lot of different situations,” Carr said.
+“Football is secondary when something like this happens.
+We’re talking about lives, a lot of different lives in a lot of different situations,” Carr said.
 “For us, from a football aspect, our mindset is we’re going to be ready to play.
 That’s for sure.”

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL